-OUR STORY“Stahoo” is a Polish nickname for Stanley, and it honors Jim’s Grandpa who was born to Polish immigrants in Saginaw, Michigan.
+OUR STORY“Stahoo” is a Polish nickname for Stanley, and our brewery honors Jim’s grandpa who was born in 1911 to Polish immigrants in Saginaw, Michigan.
 Local neighborhood breweries and distilleries sprung up to quench the thirst of men working in the heat of massive factories.
-When prohibition came, Stahoo and his brothers built a moonshine still (Jim remembers pieces of it hidden in his Grandpa's barn).
-Michigan shares hundreds of miles of a narrow waterway border with Canada, where alcohol still flowed freely.
-Michigan was a hub for bootleggers who smuggled booze into the State, and Stanley was among the many who took advantage of it.
+At some time during Prohibition (1919 to 1933) Stan and his brothers built a moonshine still (Jim remembers pieces of it hidden in the hayloft of Grandpa's barn).
+Michigan shares hundreds of miles of a waterway border with Canada, and during prohibition alcohol flowed freely.
+Michigan was a hub for bootleggers who smuggled booze into the state, and Stan took advantage of the family farm and their ample supply of corn.

-Prohibition was lifted, and in 1930 Stanley married Gladys, a local farm girl.
-They built a home on a small piece of land purchased from Gladys’s parents.
+In 1930 Stanley married Gladys Kanicki, a local farm girl also of Polish descent.
+After some time living with the in-laws, he built a home on land purchased from Gladys’s parents.
 Like so many families they experienced hardships of the Great Depression.
-Stanley felt lucky to have a job as a butcher/meatcutter and he grew barley, wheat, corn and beans.
+Stanley felt lucky to have a job as a butcher/meat cutter and he grew barley, wheat, corn and beans.
 He milked a few cows and raised chickens, ducks, and geese.
-He sold the surplus, and also bartered for homemade Tequila, tamales and other goods.
-He also got a job at Grey Iron Foundry, a casting plant owned by General Motors where he worked for more than 32 years until retiring.
+He sold the surplus, and also bartered for homemade tequila, tamales and other goods.
+He eventually got a job at Grey Iron Foundry, a GM casting plant.
+He worked there 32 years before retiring.
+He was proud of his attendance record of never missing a scheduled day's work.
+As Jim's dad was killed in Vietnam when he was just 4 years old, the two forged an inseperable bond.
+Stan's sense of determination, and work ethic was instilled in Jim and all of his cousins.

 The desire to know where your food comes from means wanting to get close and personal with your beer as well.
-We support family enterprise and strive to use barley grown and malted in Wyoming, North Dakota and Montana.
-Our farming-malting partners test and anlyze each batch and even pride themselves on knowing which field a specific batch came from.
-They help us in the journey from "field to glass".
-Consider yourself a devotee of a "County of Origin Labeling System".
-Ask us about your beer, and we'll tell you about the malt and the people who grew it.
+This helps us to provide you with a unique "field to glass"experience.
+Ask us about your beer, and we'll tell you about the malt and the people who grew it, and how we use it to make our unique varieties for you to enjoy.

 We look forward to serving you soon!